 7 tips for traveling with young children

 You know how long it takes a toddler to get from the front door into their car seat.
 So just imagine how long it takes that same child to get through an airport.
-Of course, you’ll be helping them along, but you’ll want to be prepared for the inevitable distraction, meltdown or potty emergency along the way.
+Of course, you’ll be helping them along, consider using shoes for toddlers, but you’ll want to be prepared for the inevitable distraction, meltdown or potty emergency along the way.

 If you don’t leave enough time, you’re going to get stressed out.
 And no one wins when the parents are stressed.